-There will be a list at the door of my office (Rh 39, room.007).
-Please register there.
+TBA

 Schwerpunktmodul 5.1: Teaching to Speakers of other Languages (TESOL)

 Prue Goredema, MBS

-Ü: Curriculum Planning and Material Development
+Ü: Curriculum Planning & Materials Development M AA 3, Erasmus

 (271431-125)

-First meeting: 14.10.2015
+First meeting: 12.10.2016

 Wednesday 7:30 - 9:00, 2/A001

+Content:

-Students analyse the values that are inherent in an assortment of educational curricula as well as the implications of implementing the stipulations.
-The course also covers approaches to syllabus design, lesson planning and material development, specifically for the English language classroom.
+In this cornerstone course in the TESOL module, theory meets practice as we analyse the values that are inherent in an assortment of educational curricula alongside the implications of implementing the stipulations.
+We then delve into approaches to syllabus design, lesson planning and materials development specifically for the English language classroom.

 Objectives:

+By the end of the course, students should be able to:

+- · describe the principal criteria in curriculum planning

+- design different types of syllabuses

+- create materials and devise original lesson plans for teaching English vocabulary and grammar through reading, writing, listening and speaking activities

+Prerequisites:

+Second Language Acquisition Theory PVL

+Methodology of Adult Education PVL

+Requirement for Credits:

+PL term paper comprised of portfolio work

+Literature: